BekMart/pile_fansite/README.md

     - I then changed the fieldset to have 'padding-bottom: 20%;' so that there would always be space to fit the message in all screen sizes.
     - Doing this has resulted in some of the screens having a gap between the fieldset and the bottom margin.

-## Performance Testing
+<h2 id="performance">Performance Testing</h2>

 ### Lighthouse
 - I completed an audit through Chrome Devtools using the Lighthouse program.
+- The performance value sometimes varies.
-The results were as follows-
+- The results were as follows when last checked-

 ![Screenshot of Lighthouse results.
-Performance is green with a score of 92 .
+Performance is amber with a score of 70.
 Accessability is green with a score of 100.
 Best Practices is green with a score of 95.
 SEO is green with a score of 100.][lighthouse]

-## Code Validation
+<h2 id="validation">Code Validation</h2>

 ### HTML